Tag the Next Semantic Version¶

 Version template customization¶

-utilizes a go template when constructing the next semantic version.
+Internally nsv utilizes a go template when constructing the next semantic version.
 Runtime customization of this template is available here.

 Executing a custom hook¶

-can execute a custom hook.
+Before tagging your repository, nsv can execute a custom hook.
 If changes are detected, it will commit them, and then this new commit is tagged.

-It uses the default commit message of chore: patched files for release <version> [skip ci]
+It uses the default commit message of chore: patched files for release <version> [skip ci].

 Using a custom commit message¶